Ennak-alt/Bible-studies/c1/NOTES.md

 Function declarations should be before main, and then implementaition after, this is called the "prototype"

+Functions are default call by value, it is a copy of the original variable (not call by reference) Although it is a different story for arrays, these are not a local copy

+The null character `\0` is used to mark the end of a string of characters

 - [x] Exercise 1-1
 - [x] Exercise 1-2
 - [x] Exercise 1-3